Gallogly College of Engineering

 The Office of Admissions conducts all initial assessment of transfer coursework.
 Transfer students who wish to apply un-equated transfer courses towards degree completion are urged to meet with one of the college's academic advisors.

-Major specific transfer coursework will be reviewed by the faculty in the specific discipline for evaluation.
-For more information, visit the University's Transfer Equivalency Database.
+Major specific transfer coursework will be evaluated by the faculty in the specific discipline.
+For more information regarding pre-approved transfer coursework, visit the University's Transfer Equivalency Database.

 Scholastic Requirements & Equivalencies